Dahlonega gold coins by Doug Winter – RareGoldCoins.com ……

 The size of the gold dollar is a major turn-off to many collectors.
 It is hard to justify paying thousands – or even tens of thousands – of dollars for a coin that is about the size of an average adult’s thumbnail.

-Another factor which attracts people to the gold dollar series are the small original mintage figures which many of these coins have.
-Only one of the thirteen has a mintage of over 10,000 coins, and five have mintages of 3,000 or less.
+Another factor that attracts people to the gold dollar series is the small original mintage figures that many of these coins have.
+Only one of the 13 has a mintage of over 10,000 coins, and five have mintages of 3,000 or less.

 Every Dahlonega gold dollar is reasonably available in About Uncirculated grades, and the obstacles to completing such a set are available funds and the level of fussiness that a specific collector has.
 A complete set in grades ranging from About Uncirculated-50 to About Uncirculated-58 will cost approximately $150,000-200,000+.
 A complete set in Mint State is a formidable but not impossible challenge if the collector is patient, and if he works with a knowledgeable specialized dealer who can assist him in locating such rare issues as the 1855-D, 1856-D, 1860-D, and 1861-D.